eficode-academy/codeascode/Instructions.md

    * Demo: show what was done
    * Retrospective: reflect on how it went and decide on ways to improve

-## Iteration 0: The development environment
+## Iteration 0: The development infrastructure

 The end goal for our development process: